CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Task 1: Creating a Document Intelligence Resource

-This task sets up the Document Intelligence environment in Azure so you can build and train a custom document extraction model.
+In this task, you will set up the Document Intelligence environment in Azure so you can build and train a custom document extraction model.
 It creates a project in Document Intelligence Studio, connects it to the correct Azure resource, and links a storage location for training data.
 By the end, you have a fully configured project ready for model training.

 1. In the search bar, enter **Document Intelligence (1)** and select **Document Intelligence (2)** from the **Services** list.